dupgit/sauvegarde/README.md

 but it compiles nicely and depends on nothing (as far as I know).

+## Installation

+If you had the code from the git repository you may generate the configure script by invoking `./autogen.sh` script.
+It will execute aclocal, libtoolize automake, autoconf, glib-gettextize and intltoolize for you.
+If everything went ok you should have an executable configure script that you may use in the classic way :

+    ./configure --prefix=/my/local/install --enable-debug
+    make
+    make install

 ## Roadmap

 As I'm coding on spare hours I have no roadmap for now.